mlhartme/maven-dockerbuild-plugin/README.md

 ## Implementation

-This plugin is pretty simple:
+This plugin is pretty simple.
+The build plugin prints equivalent build commands to logs what it does:
 * resolve artifact containing the docker build
 * unpack into target/dockerfile
 * copy artifact arguments into this directory